Reprieve-RP/feedback/.github/ISSUE_TEMPLATE/balance-request.md

 ---
 name: Balance Request
 about: Something seem a little strong? or a little weak?
-Use this template to spread awareness and possibly share a solution to the problem
+Use this template to share your way of fixing the issue.
-title: "[Balance]"
+title: "[BALANCE] title here"
-labels: balance request
+labels: ''
 assignees: ''

 ---